boyter/boyter.org/content/posts/why-count-lines-of-code.md

 -------------------------------------------------------------------------------
 ```

-What is apparent is that the vast majority of the appliation is written using Go.
-Knowing this, and that Go has a vendor directory which contains all of the requirements lets run `scc` ignoring that directory.
+What is apparent is that the vast majority of the application is written using Go.
+Knowing this, and that Go likely has a vendor directory which contains all of the requirements.
+Given that these are libraries which we probably do not want to know too much about lets run `scc` ignoring that directory.
+Again any of the code counting tools should be able to do this.

 ```
 $ scc --pbl vendor -co .